msolefonte/tww2-vco2-main/docs/factions/high-elves/README.md

 	* Control provinces:
 	    * Caledor, Dragon Isles, Gnoblar Country, Plain of Bones, The Wolf Lands
 * **Route III:**
-	* Build the Purified Graves of the Dragons, a Dragon Keep, and the Hall of Dragons
+	* Build the Purified Graves of the Dragons, a Dragon Keep and the Hall of Dragons

 ### Yvresse